srukshan98/SmartChipContainer/README.md

       maxChipCount: 3, // Default Number of chips to be shown
       tooltipLinebreak: true, // Default line break configuration for Tooltips
-      maxCharCount: 3, // Default Number of characters for chips to be shown })
+      maxCharCount: 3, // Default Number of characters for chips to be shown
+      expandable: true // More chip will be expandable on click })
   ]
 })